Father, Son and Holy Spirit.

 Jesus in his human form was destined to ‘lay down his life‘ to pay for all of humankind’s wrongdoings.
 Christians are called to ‘believe’ that Jesus (God as such) died to ensure that they can all enjoy eternal life.
 It is said that by doing so we are “saved by faith”.

 The person of Jesus, within the Trinity, offers us the characteristics of loving brother and comforter.
 Jesus intercedes for us.
-Through the person of Jesus, God fully experienced human temptation and pain.
+Through the person of Jesus, God fully experienced human temptation and pain for himself.
 Therefore, Christians believe that they have a God who has actually experienced human life.
 Prayer with such a God is, as a result, potentially more intimate and ‘easy’.

 4.3 God the Holy Spirit